 Note: These are minimum design loads.
 Loads exceeding these minimums shall require a registered design professional to address the actual loads.

-Wind speed is 90 miles per hour, frost depth is 24 inches, seismic category is B, and the ground snow load is 42.5 pounds per square foot.
+Ultimate wind speed is 115 mph, frost depth is 24 inches, seismic category is B, and the ground snow load is 42.5 pounds per square foot.

 Pre-approvals from City departments are required.
-Completed checklist must be submitted with Building Permit Application.
+Completed Building Permit Application Checklist [74KB] must be submitted with Building Permit Application.

 The Asbestos Questionnaire is required to ensure compliance with the requirements of the Code of Virginia and the most recently adopted edition of the Virginia Uniform Statewide Building Code.
 It must be completed for all permit applications for existing buildings and structures, such as building, electrical, mechanical, plumbing, fire protection, and sign permits.
 It is not required for new free standing buildings or structures.